Operation Title: Strategic situation

+Early attacks on Fættenfjord

+The battleship was relatively safe from air and naval attack at Fættenfjord, as it was distant from British bases and well protected.
+The defences against air attack included anti-aircraft guns on nearby ships and batteries on the shore as well as equipment that could quickly generate a protective smoke screen.
+Torpedo nets were installed around Tirpitz's anchorage to counter torpedo attacks and patrol boats operated in Trondheimsfjorden.

-On 6 March 1942, Tirpitz and three escorting destroyers departed Fættenfjord to attack two Allied convoys that were passing through the Norwegian Sea.
+The Royal Air Force's (RAF) Bomber Command was directed to attack Tirpitz at Fættenfjord using heavy bombers.
+The first such raid was made on the night of 28/29 January 1942 by 16 heavy bombers; no damage was inflicted.
+On 6 March Tirpitz and three escorting destroyers departed Fættenfjord to attack two Allied convoys that were passing through the Norwegian Sea.
 These convoys were escorted by elements of the British Home Fleet, and planes operating from the aircraft carrier HMS Victorious made an unsuccessful attack on Tirpitz on 9 March.
-Following this operation Hitler directed that Tirpitz was to not attempt further attacks against convoys unless it was confirmed that no aircraft carriers were nearby.
+Following this operation Hitler directed that Tirpitz was to not attempt further attacks against convoys unless it was first confirmed that no aircraft carriers were nearby.

-The RAF repeatedly attacked Tirpitz at Fættenfjord during March and April 1942.
-Raids were conducted using heavy bombers on the nights of 30/31 March, 27/28 April and 28/29 April.
-None caused any damage to the battleship, and 12 British aircraft were destroyed.
+RAF heavy bombers repeatedly attacked Tirpitz at Fættenfjord during March and April 1942.
+Raids were conducted on the nights of 30/31 March, 27/28 April and 28/29 April.
+No damage was caused to the battleship, and 12 British aircraft were destroyed.
 These raids had to be conducted at night as the German air defences in the region made daytime attacks too risky.
 The lengthening duration of daylight as spring wore on led to a decision to not make further heavy bomber attacks until autumn.